NASA-PDS/template-repo-python/README.md

 Then exclusively use `venv/bin/python`, `venv/bin/pip`, etc. (It is no longer recommended to use `venv/bin/activate`.)

-Dependencies for development are stored in file `requirements.txt`; they are installed into the virtual environment as follow:
+Dependencies for development are stored in requirements.txt; they are installed into the virtual environment as follows:

     venv/bin/pip install --requirement requirements.txt

 All the source code is in a sub-directory under `src`.

-You should update the `setup.py` file:
+You should update the `setup.py` file with:

 - name of your module
 - version